 - Installation of a new ‘listener’s room’ office pod for consultation use

-Silverstone acted as Contract Administrator for the project.
+Silverstone acted as Contract Administrator for the 5-week project.
 Our role included initial design stage proposals, obtaining listed building consent, creating a full specification, tendering the works, overseeing the works by the chosen contractor and obtaining Building Control sign off.
-The 5-week project was successfully completed in June 2019.

 Jack Margerrison, Building Surveyor at Silverstone said: “This has been a fantastic project to be involved in and the improvements will help facilitate the brilliant work that The Peoples Kitchen undertake.
 We have been able to install important new facilities within a tight building footprint and managed to retain the Grade II period features.”